Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Results

 \section{Results}

 In this section, the proposed controller will be compared to the standard \ac{LQR} controller designed for rigid surfaces, with respect to their response to unilateral one-step low stiffness perturbations.
-For all simulations, the model was initiated with the optimal set of parameters ($\bm{x_{0}^{*}}, \bm{u_{0}^{*}}$) shown in \eqref{eq:11}-\eqref{eq:12}, which were found using the quarter-period optimizer of~\cite{liu2015dynamic} for a forward velocity of $1 \; m/s$ on the ideal rigid terrain.
-The model parameters used in the simulations are the same with those mentioned in the Methods Section.
+For all simulations, the model parameters mentioned in the Methods Section were used and the model was initiated with the optimal set of parameters ($\bm{x_{0}^{*}}, \bm{u_{0}^{*}}$) shown in \eqref{eq:11}-\eqref{eq:12}.
 For all one-step unilateral low stiffness perturbations, the perturbation took place at the tenth step ($n_{p}=10$).
-All simulations were implemented and executed in MATLAB\textsuperscript{TM} version 9.7 (R2019b), where the nonlinear least-squares function \texttt{lsqnonlin} and the embedded variable step integrator \texttt{ode113} were utilized for the optimization and the dynamic simulation, respectively.
+All simulations were implemented and executed in MATLAB\textsuperscript{TM} version 9.7 (R2019b), where the nonlinear least-squares function \texttt{lsqnonlin} and the embedded fixed-step integrator \texttt{ode4} were utilized for the optimization and the dynamic simulation, respectively.